 Upgrades On British Airways Or Virgin Atlantic

 British Airways and Virgin Atlantic have a few things in common.
 For one, you can upgrade any Premium Economy ticket to business class, provided points seats are available in business class.

 British Airways also lets you upgrade any business class ticket to first class, for just about 20,000 points one way, and typically no extra cash.
 Since both airlines are transfer partners of Chase Ultimate Rewards, I could gladly bag myself a few nice upgrades from business to first, or premium to business.

 When you travel across the pond as frequently as I do, every penny and every upgrade counts, and this is just a really solid way of extracting value, bit by bit!

-I really can’t think of a better welcome bonus in recent memory than Chase offering 100,000 points for just $4,000 in total spending, within the first 3 months of account opening.
-That’s around $1,333 of spending per month, which after rent, utilities, car and other baked in expenses is fairly modest.
+I really can’t think of a better welcome bonus than Chase offering 80,000 points for just $4,000 in total spending, within the first 3 months of account opening.

-This is the biggest welcome bonus this card has ever offered, and if you don’t hold it, this is a fantastic opportunity to consider.
-You can check out the huge Chase Sapphire Preferred Card100,000 point welcome bonus here.
+This is one the biggest welcome bonus this card has ever offered, and if you don’t hold it, this is a fantastic opportunity to consider.
+You can check out the current Chase Sapphire Preferred Card point welcome bonus here.